STATE LICENSING EXAM

 - How to report issues at the test center

-The state licensing agency will notify you of your exam results.
+The state entity will notify you of your exam results.
 Some states mail notices; other states require you to check online.
 Either way, allow up to four weeks for the state to provide your score.
-After four weeks, contact your state licensing agency.
+After four weeks, contact your state entity.
 ARRT can’t release exam scores to candidates.

 Retaking the Exam: Each state has its own rules about eligibility to retake the exam should you fail.
 Some allow multiple attempts within specific windows of time; others may have additional requirements to regain eligibility.
 Contact your state directly to learn more.